mrmichaelgallen/Project/readme.md

 * Creating moving creatures from CSS, flowers that bloom, users interaction with mouse that causes cars to move
 * Creating an interactive scene using CSS and images (Dog image coming out of the Doghouse when hover over is done)
 * Smiley face that blinks, winks and frowns
-* Bricks to Pyramids formation.
+* Bricks to Pyramids formation

 ### Github
 * Create a script to rename (move) multiple files from one path to another.